AstraZeneca says its COVID-19 vaccine needs 'additional study'

 LONDON: The head of British drug manufacturer AstraZeneca said on Thursday (Nov 26) further research was needed on its COVID-19 vaccine after questions emerged over the protection it offers, but the additional testing is unlikely to affect regulatory approval in Europe.

-That rate jumped to 90 per cent when an initial half-dose then a full dose was given, similar to that in rival vaccines in development by Pfizer/BioNTech and Moderna.
+That rate jumped to 90 per cent - similar to that in rival vaccines in development by Pfizer/BioNTech and Moderna - when an initial half-dose then a full dose was given to a sub-group of trial participants in error.

-But US scientists have said the higher rate of effectiveness came during tests in people aged 55 and under, and was discovered by accident during the clinical trials.
+US scientists have said the higher rate of effectiveness came during tests in people aged 55 and under and was discovered by accident during the clinical trials.

 The head of the Oxford Vaccine Group, Andrew Pollard, said this week that further evidence will be available next month, but the result was still "highly significant".

-"Now that we've found what looks like a better efficacy, we have to validate this, so we need to do an additional study," AstraZeneca chief executive Pascal Soriot told Bloomberg.
+"Now that we've found what looks like a better efficacy, we have to validate this, so we need to do an additional study," said Soriot.

 He said he expected that to be another "international study but this one could be faster because we know the efficacy is high, so we need a smaller number of patients".